Vaping: What you need to know

 We need a comprehensive approach, which reflects the approaches we have taken to address the use of commercial tobacco products.
 Governments should:

-• Eliminate flavours, which appeal to young people
+- eliminate flavours, which appeal to young people, including mint/menthol,

-• Add health warnings to educate consumers on the risks
+- add graphic and impactful health warnings to educate consumers on the risks of vaping,

 So a whole range of policy measures are required.
-And then of course there's got to be appropriate enforcement.
+Then of course there's got to be appropriate enforcement and accountability.

 It’s good to see that the provinces and federal government have started tackling this issue.
 There has been some leadership at the regional level with flavour restrictions, nicotine limits, age of purchase increases and taxation.

-In July 2020, the federal government restricted marketing and promotion to youth.
-But this is only a start, and we need much more to keep these harmful products out of the hands of young people and non-smokers.
-We also need policies that protect all people in Canada, not just those in certain provinces.
+But this is only a start, and there’s still a lot to do.
+We’ll need to work hard to keep these harmful products out of the hands of young people and non-smokers.
+We also need firm policies that protect all people in Canada, not just those in certain provinces.

 The tobacco industry is now big-time behind the vape industry.
 And with decades of experience in selling and addicting young people to harmful products, the tobacco industry is unparalleled in its ability to lie and to deceive the public, and to strenuously oppose any form of regulation.